Call the Midwife: Critical response

 A second series was immediately commissioned after the opening episode attracted an audience of nearly 10 million viewers.
 The second episode increased its audience to 10.47 million, while the third continued the climb to 10.66.
 Episode four's rating reached 10.89 million.

-In the United States, the series one transmission on PBS drew an average household audience rating of 2.1, translating into three million viewers – 50 percent above PBS's primetime average for the 2011–12 series.
+In the United States, the series one transmission on PBS drew an average household audience rating of 2.1, translating into three million viewers—50 per cent above PBS's primetime average for the 2011–12 series.
 The autumn 2012 PBS broadcast of the first series received widespread critical acclaim, earning a Metacritic score of 8.0.
 The Wall Street Journal declared that "this immensely absorbing drama is worth any trouble it takes to catch up with its singular pleasures", while The Washington Post stated that "the cast is marvelous, the gritty, post-war set pieces are meticulously recreated".
 TV Guide called the series "a delight to watch", while the San Francisco Chronicle described it as "sentimental, poignant and often heartbreaking".
 Maane Khatchatourian of Entertainment Weekly wrote, "Just what the doctor ordered."

 The second series opened with a record overnight audience of 9.3 million UK viewers, going on to achieve a consolidated series average of 10.47 million viewers.
 This was almost 2 million above the slot average, and by some distance the most popular UK drama in every week of transmission.
 When viewing figures from BBC's iPlayer video streaming service and a narrative repeat were included as part of the BBC Live Plus 7 metric, the total number of viewers per week was found to be almost 12 million.

 Caitlin Moran in The Times called this "an iron hand in a velvet glove", while Allison Pearson in The Daily Telegraph lauded its ability to "tickle the middle of the brow while touching the most anguished parts of the human condition".
 In particular, commentators have noted the attention given to female social issues in the drama's post-war, pre-pill setting.
 Alison Graham in the Radio Times dubbed Call the Midwife "a magnificently subversive drama" and "the torchbearer of feminism on television," while Caitlin Moran claimed the series encapsulated "how unbelievably terrifying, dreary and vile it was to be a working-class woman 60 years ago."

-After the departure of Jessica Raine as Jenny Lee at the end of the third series, Jennifer Worth's family stated that Call The Midwife no longer resembled Worth's stories.
+In October 2023, a group of academics suggested that the show should come with a health warning due to the depiction of 'inaccurate' birthing practices.
+The production responded that the series was a period drama, not a documentary, and "highly accurate to the time it depicts".